-Rice and peas accompany the stuffed suckling-pig that James Bond imagines is being served at the Thunderbird hotel while he is hunting down Scaramanga in a mangrove swamp in the Jamaican-set The Man with the Golden Gun (1965).
+Rice and peas accompany the stuffed suckling-pig that James Bond imagines is being served at a lunchtime buffet while he is hunting down Scaramanga in a mangrove swamp in the Jamaican-set The Man with the Golden Gun (1965).
 The two dishes are as inseparable as roast beef and Yorkshire pudding and could be considered among the national dishes of the country.
 In fact, in an article published in 1947, Ian Fleming included roast stuffed suckling pig with rice and peas in a list of dishes visitors to Jamaica were likely to encounter.
 The recipe here, like that for the suckling-pig-inspired roast pork, adapts a Jamaican recipe in Mary Slater’s Cooking the Caribbean Way, published by Spring Books in 1965.

 Recipe (serves two)